One Tillis challenger emerges as the favorite of Democratic leaders and donors

 Cunningham has been endorsed by former Sen. Kay Hagan, who lost her 2014 re-election bid to Republican Thom Tillis.
 In his bid to take on Tillis, Cunningham — a military veteran and former state lawmaker who ran for the Senate in 2010 but lost in the primary — has been backed by Democrats from all over the state, including Wake County Sheriff Gerald Baker, Gaston County Sheriff Alan Cloninger, four members of the Raleigh city council and two former North Carolina Democratic Party chairs.

 Democratic candidate Eric Mansfield, who announced his candidacy on June 18, has already dropped out of the race.
-State Sen. Erica Smith of Northampton County and Mecklenburg County Commissioner Trevor Fuller are also seeking the Democratic nomination.
+State Sen. Erica Smith of Northampton County, Mecklenburg County Commissioner Trevor Fuller and Durham businessman Steven Williams are also seeking the Democratic nomination.

 Smith raised less than $22,000 in the first quarter, and Fuller raised less than $24,000 in the first quarter.